-Today I choose to be present to my feelings, aware of my needs, and accepting of my true self… this however, was not always the case.
+Today I choose to be present to my feelings, aware of my needs, and accepting of my self… this however, was not always the case.

 Hi, I'm Brenda,

 For many years I was…

 As relationships came and went, I found myself separated from long-time friends, and seeking out anyone who might accept me.
-Unlcear about who I truly was, I created personas that I thought would be more liked.
-And by the time I completed high school, my life was all about the next party and longing for a relationship to make me happy, than it was about what future possibilities were available to me.
+I found refuge in new circles of friends, but at the same time felt so lost within myself.
+In my final year of high school, my life was more about the next party and longing for a relationship to make me happy, than it was about what future possibilities were available to me.
 I was dabbling with drinking and drugs, and by the time I graduated highschool, I found myself addicted to heroin.

-After a year out of school, I found my way into college.
+After one year out of high school, I made my way into college.
 It took a couple of years, dropped out once, and changed programs, until I finally graduated with a banking certificate and landed a career in financial services.
 I was a highly functioning addict; I worked hard, but I played hard.
-As I continually fought to overcome my addiction of heroin, I was constantly pulled back in from that desire to be included.
+While I continually fought to overcome my addiction of heroin, I was constantly pulled back in from that desire to be included.

-I struggled to see myself as an individual with strengths and value, but I knew the life I was living was not how I wanted to be.
+I struggled to see myself as an individual with strengths and value, yet I knew the life I was living was not how I wanted to be.

 Meanwhile, I was working my way up the corporate ladder of a major Canadian bank, connecting with people and offering financial advice and services.
 I felt content in my work.
 I was making a difference in peoples lives, helping them manage their financial needs.
 This, coupled with the sense of stability in the financial world, and some emerging self-confidence, kept me anchored to the bank and its people for many years.